fighter3005/IoT_course_competition_leaderboard/README.md

 ## Configuration:

 **Frontend:**
 You need to specify the `url` of the express-server api in `App.js`.
 You also need to adjust the maximum amount of packages `max_packages` that can be received per competitor.
-You may also adjust the `rankingFn` for individual weighting of the statistics.
+You may also adjust the `scoreFn` for individual weighting of the statistics.

 **Backend:** You need to configure the `port`, `username`, and `password` in `server.js` and also the `max_measurement_counter` in `database.js`.
 If needed, you can also adjust the constrains for the format of a valid string by modifying the if statement in the function `saveCompetitorData` or ad a regex beforehand, like in the `leaderboard.py` script.